 - Code of Conduct.
 Alphabet has adopted a Code of Conduct to provide guidelines for the ethical conduct by directors, officers and employees.
 The Code of Conduct is posted on Alphabet’s website.

 - Minimum Stock Ownership Requirement.
 In an effort to more closely align the interests of our directors and senior management with those of our stockholders, each director and senior officer will be required to meet the following minimum stock ownership requirements: (i) each director shall own shares of Alphabet stock equal in value to at least $1,000,000 (One Million Dollars); (ii) the Founders of Google LLC, the Chief Executive Officer of Alphabet, and the Chief Executive Officer of Google LLC shall own shares of Alphabet stock equal in value to at least $30,000,000 (Thirty Million Dollars); and (iii) Senior Vice Presidents of Alphabet or Google LLC shall own shares of Alphabet stock equal in value to at least $6,000,000 (Six Million Dollars).
-Our directors shall have the later of (a) April 18, 2020 or (b) five years from the date they became a director of Alphabet or Google LLC to come into compliance with these ownership requirements.
-The Founders, our Chief Executive Officer, the Chief Executive Officer of Google LLC, and Senior Vice Presidents of Alphabet or Google LLC shall have the later of (x) January 31, 2020 or (y) five years from the date they assumed such roles at Alphabet or Google LLC to come into compliance with these ownership requirements.
+Our directors shall have five years from the date they became a director of Alphabet to come into compliance with these ownership requirements.
+The Founders, the Chief Executive Officer of Alphabet, the Chief Executive Officer of Google LLC, and Senior Vice Presidents of Alphabet or Google LLC shall have five years from the date they assumed such roles at Alphabet or Google LLC to come into compliance with these ownership requirements.
 Alphabet advisors who don’t receive annual equity grants and the CEOs of Alphabet’s Other Bets are exempt from the minimum ownership requirements for Senior Vice Presidents set forth above.
 Compliance with the minimum stock ownership level will be determined on the date when the grace period set forth above expires, and annually on each December 31 thereafter, by multiplying the number of shares held by each director and senior officer and the average closing price of those shares during the preceding month.

 - Committee Appointments.
 Members of all standing committees are appointed by the Board.
 The Board determines the exact number of members and can at any time remove or replace a committee member.